Noi6 Around-the-World

 0 comments

 Ten years ago we left on our trip around the world.
 One week ago, our oldest daughter got married.
-The two events are somehow similar as they each capped a very intense two and a half year period of intense preparation, multiple questions, tremendous growth and some stress.
+The two events are somehow similar as they each capped a very intense two and a half year period of preparation, multiple questions, tremendous growth and some stress.
 And similarly the major event is just the beginning of an extraordinary journey.
 For Maria and Derek it will be a whole life.
 For us, 10 year ago, it was for a short, defined time of fifteen months or less “however long we enjoy ourselves.”

 Every day, once or several times, we remember something from our trip, we refer to it somehow, we think of a place or a person or some lesson we learned.
 Without question it is the one unique, fantastic thing that we did and we still have not met anyone else who did something similar.
 Our children, now adults, might not know exactly how this trip shaped their life and cannot compare with what would have been without it but can certainly give it some credit for what and where they are in their young adult life.